 More straightforward syntax, very popular between engineers and scientists

-More powerful (error handling, "ByRef" (output) parameters, "true" binary
+More powerful (error handling, "ByRef" (output) parameters, "true" binary arrays)

-1. Use Help|Wizards|Action Wizard in the Script Editor
+1. Use Help|Wizards|Action Wizard in the Script Editor to create following code:

 '//////// MyTestAction Action /////////

 MyTestAction_OnUpdate=dmuaVisible '<-modify this code

 if Server.DocumentCount>0 then

 3. Select "HTML/Scripting action provider" and click "Configure selected provider" button.
 On the "User Files" tab, click "Add" button and select script file.
 Click "OK" to save changes.

 4. Restart DM2003 and bring up New Action dialog box again.
 Select "HTML/Scripting action provider" and select MYTESTACTION action from the list of Action IDs.
 You may also set image and category.
 Click "OK" to add new action.